 One of the most common problems that criminal defendants in Florida face involves assault and/or battery charges.
 There are different degrees to each of these charges, and each can be either a misdemeanor or a felony, depending on the circumstances.
 Statistics show that more than 100,000 people are arrested for assault and battery every year in Florida, and those statistics continue to trend upward.

 Below are brief explanations of the consequences defendants can face with each of these charges.
-But the bottom line is if you have been arrested and charged with domestic violence assault, battery or both, you need to contact a criminal defense attorney, and at Scott and Medling, P.A. we’re happy to give you a consultation.
+But the bottom line is if you have been arrested and charged with domestic violence assault, battery, or both, you need to contact an assault and battery attorney, and at the Law Offices of Roger Scott we're happy to give you a consultation.

 Although having the word "aggravated" attached to an assault charge may seem insignificant, nothing could be further from the truth.
 Below are definitions of each charge and the consequences they carry in the State of Florida.